Biden plans new steps to combat U.S. gun violence as violent crime climbs

 Biden also plans new steps to hold rogue firearms dealers accountable for violating federal laws, help states employ more police officers using funds approved earlier this year to help the economy recover from the COVID-19 pandemic, and strengthen efforts by the Bureau of Alcohol, Tobacco, Firearms and Explosives to stop illegal gun trafficking across states.

-Homicides rose 30%, and gun assaults rose 8% in large cities in 2020, the White House said.
+Homicides rose 30%, and gun assaults rose 8% in large cities in 2020, the White House said, citing a report by the Council on Criminal Justice, a non-partisan research group.

-Executive orders allow the president to act without waiting on Congress, where Democrats hold only a razor-thin majority and Republicans generally oppose new limits on firearms.
-Gun rights, which are protected by the Second Amendment of the U.S. Constitution are one of thorniest issues in American politics.
+The "precipitous rise in homicides coincided with the emergence of mass protests after George Floyd was killed in late May by a police officer in Minneapolis," the report notes, adding "no simple connection exists between police violence, protests against such violence, and community violence."

 Biden will also meet on Wednesday with state leaders, mayors, a police chief and other experts to discuss ways to make communities around the country safer.